 We are open to the possibility of multiple essays on the same topic, since there are always many useful ways of addressing any philosophical issue.

 A Call for Papers flyer is available here.
 A graphic of that Call is below, suitable for saving and sharing.

 The style of essays published by 1000-Word Philosophy is best seen by reading the essays themselves.
 We strive to publish essays that are radically concise, extremely clear, well-organized, and inviting.
 Each serves as an ideal introduction to the problem, question, issue or figure.
 Essays should be clear and understandable to readers with little to no philosophical background.
 We hope the essays serve as a springboard for informed discussion and debate and a basis for further learning on the topics.

 We publish approximately 10% of essays that are submitted, usually after substantial revisions and editing.

 A submission template is available in Word and Google Docs.
 Please do not submit PDF files, as those are difficult to review.
 Essay submissions via links to a a cloud-based platform, such as Google Docs, or Dropbox, or Microsoft OneDrive are welcome, especially if the file can be edited and commented on through that cloud service.

 Why contribute?
 1000-Word Philosophy currently has a few hundred online visitors each day, and we are working to increase those numbers, so your essay will be highly visible to a global readership.
-We are also looking into ways to try to track the use of the essays, for example, in teaching and as sources for online discussion.
+Some essays have 25,000-35,000 views because, in part, they are used in courses.
+We are trying to identify better ways to track the use of the essays in teaching, and as sources for online discussion, and publicize these numbers.

-We are planning to eventually compile the essays into an open-access and open-source print collection that will be ideal for classroom use, as well as the general reader.
+We are planning to compile the essays into a living — that is, constantly developing — open-access and open-source print collection that will be ideal for classroom use, as well as the general reader.

 If you are interested in developing ideal materials for both teaching and public philosophy, then 1000-Word Philosophy is for you.